-LDP refers to Live Delivery Platform, a module available for purchase.
+LDP refers to Live Delivery Platform, an OU Campus module.
 The LDP assets (Forms, Image Gallery, and Comments) only work if LDP has been installed in your account.

 Assets are added to pages while you are editing the content.
 To add an asset to a page:

 - While in an open editable region, click the "Insert Asset" icon ( or ).

 - Choose an asset from the "Select Asset" box.
 You can filter assets by tag, type, or name.